Hiking the Amalfi Coast: more than only the ‘Path of the Gods’ !

 However, to explore the Amalfi Coast properly, both along the famous trails, as well as along some hidden tracks, you need to keep in mind a few things.
 With our hiking tips you can plan the perfect walking holiday (or hiking vacation), enjoying the best of the Amalfi Coast!

-BREAKING: Forest fires have – again – destroyed part of the shrublands and forests above Positano, more specific above the hamlets of Nocelle and Montepertuso.
+In August 2017 fires have – again – destroyed part of the shrublands and forests above Positano, more specific above the hamlets of Nocelle and Montepertuso.
 Also the area of the so-called ‘Fjord of Furore has been interested by forest fires, as well as a large part of Mt.
 Vesuvius.
-Therefore we recommend NOT to go hiking in these areas for the moment.
+The terrain being exposed, the heavy rain in Autumn has then caused several landslides.
+We therefore recommend NOT to go hiking in these areas for the moment (although feasible – the beauty is gone for a while – until Nature fights back).

 The walking tours which have been affected mostly are the tours along the Amalfi Coast & Vesuvius, where a number of paths are not feasible at the moment: